Samu Castillejo: Villarreal

 Castillejo joined Villarreal CF on 18 June 2015 alongside his Málaga teammate Samu García, signing a five-year deal.
-He scored six times in his third season, helping his team to qualification for the UEFA Europa League after a fifth-place finish.
+He scored six times in his third season, helping his team to qualify for the UEFA Europa League after a fifth-place finish.

 AC Milan

 Castillejo signed with AC Milan on 17 August 2018, with Carlos Bacca moving in the opposite direction.
-He made his Serie A debut on 31 August, starting in the 2–1 win against A.S.
-Roma at San Siro.
-He scored his first goal for the club on 30 September, in a 4–1 away defeat of U.S. Sassuolo.
+He made his Serie A debut on 31 August, starting in the 2–1 victory over AS Roma at San Siro.
+He scored his first goal for the club on 30 September, in a 4–1 away defeat of US Sassuolo Calcio.

 During the summer 2021 transfer window, following a lacklustre season, Castillejo was a priority sale; despite a number of offers, he and his agent failed to agree on a particular one.
 He was omitted from a 25-player squad list for the UEFA Champions League.

 Valencia

 On 12 July 2022, Castillejo signed a three-year contract with Valencia.
+He scored his first goal for the side on 4 September, the third in an eventual 5–1 home win over Getafe CF.

+On 1 September 2023, the last day of the summer transfer window, Castillejo moved to Sassuolo on loan with an option to buy.
+In August 2024, he was fired by Valencia after failing to reach a mutual agreement to terminate his contract.

+Later career

+On 27 February 2025, Castillejo joined Johor Darul Ta'zim F.C. of the Malaysian Super League.